AAFC-Bioinfo-AAC/pork-vision/README.md

 Before running the pipeline, ensure that:
 - All files are organized in their correct directories.
 - The required models are placed in: src/models/

-**Note:** For Fiji macros to run properly on the HPC, make sure the following environment variable is set in your SLURM batch script:
+When executing the pipeline locally, first set the FIJI_CMD environment variable to ensure that headless Fiji macros are executed via the expected entry point bundled with the conda-installed `bioconda::fiji`:

 ```bash
  export FIJI_CMD="/your/path/to/porkvision-env/bin/ImageJ"
 ```
-This ensures headless Fiji macros are executed via the expected entry point bundled with the conda-installed `bioconda::fiji`.

-To execute the pipeline locally, use the following command:
+Then, run:

 ```
 python ./src/main.py
 ```

-To execute the pipeline on an HPC with SLURM, first complete the SLURM directive placeholders in porkvision.sh script and then run the following command:
+To execute the pipeline on an HPC with SLURM, first complete the SLURM directive placeholders and set the FIJI_CMD environment variable in porkvision.sh script and then run the following command:

 ```
 sbatch porkvision.sh